solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 the Rhoda has not been very critically examined.

-J. L. Smith—Carbon Compounds in Meteorites.
+J. L. Smith---Carbon Compounds in Meteorites.
 393

 the other direction vary from 20 to 35mm.
 The weight before